 Netherlands: By Bicycle or Boat?

-> Experience the Netherlands from our Inspire page
+> Experience the Netherlands

 You’ll enjoy a low cost of living in this European capital, as well as cultural diversity, a historic city centre and happy locals - with a great work/life balance contributing to the Amsterdam euphoria.
 An easy commute always makes a holiday, dedicated cycle lanes and well-designed road rules makes a cycle commute around this village like city safe and zippy.
 The “anything goes” attitude is untrue in Amsterdam.
 Public drunkenness, rowdiness, and smoking dope in the street meet with severe if silent local disapproval.
 Within the Amsterdam communities, relaxed unspoken rules, local laws and etiquette still apply.
 When interacting with a local Amsterdam citizen being direct and outspoken is the only way; ask any question and you will get an honest answer.
 Safety is assured in this high tourist city, so bring your family to Amsterdam and experience it all on a delightful holiday.

 > Read the Insiders Guide to Amsterdam from our Inspire page

 Earlier in the last millennium, a group of explorers floated down the River Amstel, they forged dams and dikes - the first of the dams is now marked by the Dam square in the city's heart.
 They became "Amstelledammers", establishing a fishing village in the powerful province of Holland, the city developed into a hub for trade, the arts and politics.